pamepizarro/pamepizarro/README.md

 - 📫 How to reach me: pamepizarro@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I studied Physics and Meteorology.
 I worked with meteorological data from stations, models, and imagery.
 Also, I used to work as a teacher.
+- 🇨🇱 I was born and live in Chile, and Spanish is my native language.
+Also, I speak 🇬🇧 as my second language.

 <!--
 **pamepizarro/pamepizarro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.